zhe-thoughts/zhe-thoughts.github.io/_posts/2015-01-26-Tachyon-paper-review.md

 Under this elegant assumption, Spark allows you to program with PB-sized variables; and Tachyon provides a name space for those variables to be shared among applications.
 The programming model becomes much more flexible than _MapReduce_.

-Tachyon's API is quite simple:
+Tachyon has a simple API:

 | Signature        | Return |
 | ------------- |:-------------:|
 | createDependency(inputFiles, outputFiles, binaryPrograms, config, dependencyType)     | lineage ID |
 | getDependency(lineageId)     | Dependency Info      |

+Of course the {{binaryProgram}}
 ## Limitations
 Tachyon should work well as long as the basic assumption holds: datasets are connected by closed-form *jobs*.
 In general, this should hold for most analytical workloads.
-But how about transactions, like HBase?
+But how about transactional workloads such as the ones supported by HBase?
 The *job* binary -- describing a newly inserted value -- will be as large as the data itself.

+Data serialization

 ## My assessment
 The initial idea of Spark was similar to [MapReduce Online](https://code.google.com/p/hop/).
 However, the lineage-based optimistic fault tolerance model greatly generalized and *externalized* inter-job intermediate results, bringing them to the unprecedented stage of programmable units.
 This is a breakthrough in distributed computing.